argoproj-labs/argocd-agent/README.md

 ### Security

 The control plane component of `argocd-agent` provides a gRPC API over HTTPS/2.
 The connections to the API require mutual TLS and strong authentication.
 The agent won't need access to the control plane's Kubernetes API, and the control plane component has limited capabilities on the cluster it is running in.
+Thus, depending on the operational mode of the agents, there will be no single point of compromise - even in the case the control plane is compromised, the blast radius will be limited.

 ## Operational variants